joeyp96/comp399Project2.1/README.md

 - If you must see this process work, I may demo it for you in class.
 - Otherwise, you may find a .wav file that has a long silence at the end and try it. (try 30sec of silence or so)

   *conclusion*

 - This portion of the read me contains what my goals were initially, the issues I encountered, and what I learned.

 - I almost achieved exactly what I set out for initially.
 I wanted an audio processing application where a user could
-- manually select audio operations to perform and also pass an audio file to an AI for review and further processing.
+- manually select audio operations to perform on a file and also pass an audio file to an LLM for review and further processing.
 - however, the main issue that I ran into is that the qwen-audio model cannot be accessed through an API key,
 - it has to be run locally and my computer is not powerful enough to run the model.
 - Additionally, I could not find an alternative option that was free in order to pass an LLM raw audio files.